FusionAuth/fusionauth-site/site/_posts/2020-05-26-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 excerpt_separator: "<!--more-->"
 ---

 Previously, we used ASP.NET Core to [build a web application](/blog/2020/05/06/securing-asp-netcore-razor-pages-app-with-oauth) with a single protected page.
 Let's extend the application to display the role of the user in FusionAuth as well as a custom claim.
 We're going to create a group, assign a role to that group and then place our user in that group.
-We'll also explore modifying our JavaScript Web Token (JWT) by using a lambda to expose the user's favorite color.
+We'll also explore modifying our JSON Web Token (JWT) by using a lambda to expose the user's favorite color.
 Finally, we'll display all the claims on the "Secure" page.

 <!--more-->